 Many homeowners go solar due to the potential to save huge amounts of money by producing their own electricity.
 Few homeowners, however, consider the potential savings that come with making their homes more energy efficient.
 In fact, making your home more energy efficient prior to installing solar panels can lead to your home needing a smaller sized solar system.
 This, in turn, would mean that you wind up saving a lot more money.
 As an experienced solar company on Long Island, we recommend that homeowners have a professional energy audit conducted prior to installing solar on their home, with the goal of knowing exactly which appliances in their home are consuming the most energy.

 One common finding among energy audits is that a large portion of a homeowners electrical consumption comes from inefficient lighting.
-The vast majority of homes in the US currently use antiquated florescent lighting, however by switching to LED lighting homeowners can save an excess of 10% of their current energy bill.
+The vast majority of homes in the US currently use antiquated fluorescent lighting.
+However, by switching to LED lighting homeowners can save an excess of 10% of their current energy bill.
 Unlike having to upgrade things such as expensive appliances, upgrading to energy efficient lighting can cost just a few hundred dollars and can wind up saving homeowners thousands.
-As was previously mentioned upgrading the energy efficiency is not an alternative technology to solar but rather a complimentary technology because it allows for a homeowner to erase there entire electric bill while using fewer solar panels.
+As was previously mentioned, upgrading the energy efficiency is not an alternative technology to solar, but rather a complimentary technology because it allows for a homeowner to erase their entire electric bill while using fewer solar panels.

 To find out more information about energy efficiency and home solar systems contact GreenLeaf Solar or call (631) 509-1747.